 Data

-Data was taken from an existing, publicly available dataset of IRAP data (osf.io/v3twe; see Hussey & Drake, 2020).
+Data were taken from an existing, publicly available dataset of IRAP data (osf.io/v3twe; see Hussey & Drake, 2020).
 The current study therefore employs secondary analysis of existing data, with sample size being determined by data availability.
 Inclusion criteria were as follows: (1) The study must have included at least one standard IRAP (i.e., not variants such as the MT-IRAP or Training IRAP); (2) The IRAP must employ single-word valenced attribute category stimuli (e.g., positive vs. negative).
 This did not include other more specific categorizations (e.g., masculine/feminine) or more elaborate propositions (e.g., ‘I can approach’ vs. ‘I cannot tolerate it’).
 This served to limit the differences between IRAPs to the domain being evaluated while keeping other aspects of the procedure relatively consistent; (3) The IRAP must have used ‘True’ and ‘False’ as response options within the procedure; (4) When a study employed multiple IRAPs within participants, only the first IRAP that each participant completed was included.
 Data from 12 IRAPs across 10 domains using 12 stimuli sets and a total of 753 participants met inclusion criteria.
-See Figure 2 for a list of all domains.

 Performance exclusions

 Participants whose percentage accuracy or mean reaction time on the IRAP test blocks were more than 2.5 standard deviations from the mean were excluded as outliers.
 These exclusions were calculated separately for each domain to allow for differences in the distributions of mean reaction times.
 This method was adaptive to differential mean response latencies between domains, removed the need for an arbitrary cutoff, and is consistent with recommendations for the treatment of outliers in the wider reaction-time literature (Ratcliff, 1993; Whelan, 2008).
-A total of 44 participants (5.8%) were excluded on this basis.
+A total of 44 participants (5.8%) were excluded on this basis leaving 709 participants in the analytic sample.

 Participants

 Ethical approval for each original study was granted by the local institutional review board, and informed consent was obtained from all individuals prior to participation.
-The final analytic sample after performance exclusions contained 709 participants.
-Where demographics data was present, participants were typically female (193 women [62.5%], 159 men [37.2%], 1 identified as nonbinary [0.3%]) and young adults (Mage = 20.1, SD = 4.7).
+Where demographics data were present, participants were typically female (193 women [62.5%], 159 men [37.2%], 1 identified as nonbinary [0.3%]) and young adults (Mage = 20.1, SD = 4.7).
 Sample size by attitude domain ranged from 19 to 131 (M = 70.9, SD = 38.8).

 Measures